-- Optimising facility performance– Analytics as a business intelligence (BI) strategy can reap the benefits of operational efficiencies.
+- Optimizing facility performance– Analytics as a business intelligence (BI) strategy can be beneficial for operational efficiencies.
 For instance, analysis of hospital admission rates can help identify issues like poor emergency care or staff inadequacies.

-Performance analytics of different points of operational silos and bottlenecks can aid reduction in wastage and inefficiencies.
+Performance analytics of different points of operational silos and bottlenecks can aid in the reduction of wastage and inefficiencies.
 Resource use in areas like energy consumption, security services, and store supplies; can be better optimized with analytics.

 The big data ecosystem allows equipment diagnostics and analytics in real-time for timely maintenance and prevention of system breakdowns.
 This ensures a seamless facility operation and enhanced patient service, with better patient safety, and facility brand ratings.